OpenMDAO/OpenMDAO1/openmdao/docs/conversion-guide/conversion.rst

 Moving your previous models to OpenMDAO 1.0 may be an arduous process, but one that we feel will be worth the effort.
 If things get confusing or difficult, we're here to help.
-[Link to forums?
-Link to the openmdao tag on Stack Overflow?  support@openmdao.org email address?]
+Ask conversion questions at the old forum, or  support@openmdao.org .